 Compare raw eye traces to the processed saccade and fixation data.

 While this is a compelling approach, the solution is more complex than may be evident on the surface.
 Processing the data into fixation and saccade features/statistics would change the structure of the data, which would require an entirely new model.
-For this reason, a comparison of an aggregate approach and our minimally processed black box approach would not provide any insight as to whether the features emphasized in any of the deep learning models are the same or different.
+For this reason, a comparison of an aggregate approach and our minimally processed black box approach would not provide any insight as to whether the features emphasized in any of the deep learning models are the same or different, which is an important goal of this study.

 Alternatively, a comparison of classification accuracies for our approach and another approach that processed the eye movement data into series fixation and saccades would provide a relative index of how well our approach answers the inverse Yarbus problem compared to other approaches documented in the literature.
 This is relevant to a specific request from Reviewer #2 (see Reviewer #2: #Other Points: 1).
 For this reason, we have obtained the code for the data processing and classification approach originally implemented by Coco and Keller (2014).
 It is worth noting that this method was the best performing solution to the inverse Yarbus problem, yielding upwards of 84% classification accuracy.
 Following Coco and Keller, we processed our data into seven of the features they used, and classified these features using the SVM model they presented.
 The results from this analysis approach were compared with the results from our minimally processed approach and discussed.